dspeyer/dspeyer.github.io/magic.md

 A ghost is comfortable so long as it is meaningfully pursuing its cause.
 A ghost that wishes to protect something might be comfortable standing guard for years, whereas a vengeful ghost will only wait and watch so long as it has a credible chance of learning something useful.
 A ghost whose cause has become unpursuable (including because it has been accomplished) cannot be comfortable and will dissipate in short order.

 A created body for a ghost requires white woolen cloth and something symbolic of the ghost's cause.

+Ghost bodies are vulnerable to salt, taking double damage from salt weapons or ammunition.

 ## Disensouled Bodies